18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 * login.gov: Alex Dalessio
 * Centers of Excellence: Bob DeLuca or Brian Whittaker

+#### What if I am traveling for multiple projects?

+Secure approval from each authorizing official as you would normally, but with an eye on which project will be covering each expense.
+When [completing your trip information in Concur](#how-to-complete-trip-information), ensure that either the Trip Name or Document Detail mentions that the travel will be split between multiple projects.
+If more than one authorizing official has approved expenses for a particular day or leg of the itinerary, clarify which project will be paying for each part of the trip, either via email to tts-travelauths@gsa.gov or comment in the Trip Name or Document Detail sections of Concur.
+Splitting overall trip costs by a percentage is acceptable as well, as long as the split is agreed upon by all parties.

+Another common situation which arises when splitting travel across multiple projects is having days in between, such as a weekend in between travel for two projects.
+Having official travel approved for the days in between, including weekends or leave is possible as long as the following conditions are met:

+* It is not possible to reschedule one of the meetings or events to avoid having days in between.
+* Considering both the travel time and overall cost, it is advantageous to the government to pay for the hotel and meals for the time in betwen rather than the round trip travel cost of having the employee return home.
+* One or both [authorizing officials](#Who-is-my-authorizing-official-and-what-is-my-budget) agree to cover the costs of the time in between.

+*_Note that this same situation may arise when travel is required for one project on both sides of a weekend-- the same considerations apply._

 #### How can I get my travel approved to attend a training, conference, speaking event, or other "IRL" or large team gathering*?

 Instead of obtaining an email of approval, you must follow the [event request process](https://handbook.18f.gov/attending-conferences/).
 You may [book your travel](/travel-guide-1-book-travel/#brief-overview-of-booking-travel) in the meantime.<br>